 - The speller must not have earned the legal equivalent of a high school diploma.

-- The speller must not bypass or circumvent normal school activity to study for spelling bees.
-The Scripps National Spelling Bee defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 27, 2013, and May 18, 2014.
+- The speller must not eschew normal school activity to study for spelling bees.
+The Scripps National Spelling Bee defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 25, 2014, and May 16, 2015.

 - The speller must not have been disqualified at any level of a sponsor’s spelling bee program between June 2013 and April 2014.
 Further, if the speller becomes disqualified at any level of a sponsor’s spelling bee program before April 2014, the speller will be disqualified from competing in the Scripps National Spelling Bee and may not seek advancement in the Bee program through another sponsor and/or enrollment in another school.

-The Scripps National Spelling Bee may disqualify prior to or during competition any speller who is not in compliance with any of the above Eligibility Requirements; and it may—at any time between the conclusion of the 2014 Scripps National Spelling Bee and April 30, 2015—require any speller who is found to have not been in compliance with any of the Eligibility Requirements to forfeit any prizes, rank, and other benefits accorded to the speller as a result of participation in the 2014 Scripps National Spelling Bee.
+The Scripps National Spelling Bee may disqualify prior to or during competition any speller who is not in compliance with any of the above Eligibility Requirements; and it may—at any time between the conclusion of the 2015 Scripps National Spelling Bee and April 30, 2016—require any speller who is found to have not been in compliance with any of the Eligibility Requirements to forfeit any prizes, rank, and other benefits accorded to the speller as a result of participation in the 2015 Scripps National Spelling Bee.

 2. HCLS does not make participation in its local spelling bee contingent upon any of the following matters: race, religion, creed, gender, the type of school one attends, membership in an organization, or subscription to a publication.
 Home school students are eligible under the same requirements that apply to students attending public, private, or parochial schools.